 3.05 Finding: Based on our review, water utilities are concerned that having to get approval from one or more municipalities before implementing drought restrictions may cause delay and inconsistent response.

 3.05 Discussion: Some water utility members of this group have expressed concerns about having to coordinate and get approval from municipalities on implementing drought restrictions.
 Municipalities mostly rely on water utilities to respond to emergencies.
 On the other hand, some members expressed concerns that utilities may not implement drought recommendations early enough and that municipalities have a role as they are charged with public health and safety.
+Because water utilities’ fundamental responsibility is to maintain and protect public health, it is important that individual drought response plans be adequately protective and implemented accordingly (see discussion under 1.01).

 3.06 Finding: Municipalities should not rely solely on water utilities to protect water supplies including periods of drought.
 Additionally, some utilities may prefer municipalities to do enforcement.